AlfieDarko/checkout-technical-test/README.md

 This would have been enjoyable to implement, I'd probably do it in my own time to play around with how I can improve the experience by buffering the results.

+**Skeleton Loading:**
+Would have been awesome to have some skeleton loading in the beginning so I could create an effect of a seamless loading experience.

+I could have the images transition in from a blue or just a skeleton bg and have the same with the reviews below.

 **CSS Animations & Interactions**

 -Definitely felt I could have done more on this front to add a more interactive user experience & also to have fun playing around with CSS animations & user interaction knowledge